History of Transylvania: Hungarians

+The De Administrando Imperio recounts the relations of the surrounding regions, including Transylvania, following the Hungarian conquest as follows:"Such are the landmarks and names along the Danube river; but the regions above these, which comprehend the whole settlement of Turkey [Hungary], they now call after the names of the rivers that flow there.
+The rivers are these: the first river is the Timisis, the second river the Toutis, the third river the Morisis, the fourth river the Krisos, and again another river, the Titza.
+Neighbours of the Turks [Hungarians] are, on the eastern side the Bulgarians, where the river Istros, also called Danube, runs between them; on the northern, the Pechenegs; on the western, the Franks; and on the southern, the Croats.
+These eight clans of the Turks [Hungarians] do not obey their own particular princes, but have a joint agreement to fight together with all earnestness and zeal upon the rivers, wheresoever war breaks out."

 According to supporters of the Daco-Roman continuity theory, Transylvania was populated by Romanians at the time of the Hungarian conquest.
-Opponents of this theory assert that Transylvania was sparsely inhabited by peoples of Slavic origin and Turkic people The presence of Slavs is confirmed by archaeology, but no distinctive trace of Romanians had been found in Transylvania at the time of the Hungarian conquest.
+Opponents of this theory assert that Transylvania was sparsely inhabited by peoples of Slavic origin and Turkic people.

-The year of the conquest of Transylvania is unknown, the earliest Magyar artifacts found in the region date to the first half of the 10th century.
+The earliest Hungarian artifacts found in Transylvania date to the first half of the 10th century.
 The very typical feature of the Asian Hun and European Hun cemeteries is the partial horse burials, almost in all Hun graves there are only remain of horses.
 Outside the Huns, only the Hungarians used partial horse burials.
 This ancient tradition that went through centuries, it is easily identifiable in the Huns and Hungarians graves.
 Archeologists also found this kind of horse burial in Transylvania.
 During joint research, archaeologists from the University of Sibiu (Romania) and the University of Tübingen (Germany) excavated one of the most important Hungarian cemeteries from the time of the Hungarian conquest near Orăștie (Szászváros in Hungarian) in 2005.
 According to Romanian archeologist Marian Tiplic, the excavated graves refer to the second generation of Hungarian conquerors, the skeletons found here are the remains of the Gyula tribe.
 It was a permanent settlement, the location of which, on top of a hill, suggests that the goal of the Hungarian was to control the valley of the Mureș.
+Hungarian cemeteries from the 9th and 10th centuries were also unearthed at Cluj-Napoca (Kolozsvár in Hungarian), Gâmbaș (Marosgombás in Hungarian), and other Transylvanian sites.
 A coin minted under Berthold, Duke of Bavaria (reign 938–947) found near Turda indicates that Transylvanian Magyars participated in western military campaigns.
 Although their defeat in the 955 Battle of Lechfeld ended Magyar raids against western Europe, raids on the Balkan Peninsula continued until 970.
 Linguistic evidence suggests that after their conquest, the Magyars inherited the local social structures of the conquered Pannonian Slavs; in Transylvania, there was intermarriage between the Magyar ruling class and the Slavic élite.